 - a.
-Choose the source interface on to monitor which incoming traffic. - b.
+Choose the source interface on which to monitor incoming traffic. - b.
 Enter the VLAN to filter the incoming traffic. - c.
 Choose the receiver interface to process the incoming traffic for analytics. - d.
 Enter the destination IP address for the receiver interface. - e.
-Enter the destination netmask for the receiver interface. - f.
-Click Next. - In the Scheduler window, click Now to start the configuration immediately, or click Later to schedule the configuration at a specific time later. - Step 13 In the Summary window, review the configuration settings and click Deploy. - Step 14 Click View Status to view the provisioning status of the individual devices.
+Enter the destination netmask for the receiver interface. - Step 8 In the Scheduler window, click Now or Later to indicate when you want to start the configuration. - Step 9 In the Summary window, review the configuration settings and click Deploy. - Step 10 Click View Status to view the provisioning status of the individual devices.